The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions: Proof of the general relative energy result

 \subsection{Preliminary results}

 Before we address the core of the paper, let us fix some notations and recall some well-known results.
 Throughout the paper, we omit the superscript $\varepsilon$ whenever it does not cause any confusion.
-We recall the definition of relative internal energy,